Moussa-Kalam/sidehustle_program/README.md

 # web_dev

-This repository contains a set of basic challenges to practice and improve my Web Development skills.
+This repository contains a set of challenges designed by Side Hustle to help me practice and improve my Web Development skills.